michaeljamie/advanced-css-sass-less-course/README.md

 ![image](https://user-images.githubusercontent.com/26236137/50797033-adae9080-1290-11e9-9324-e6973ce1a5bf.png)

 This was a great [Udemy Course](https://www.udemy.com/advanced-css-and-sass/ "Advanced CSS & SASS") from Jonas Schmedtmann that I thoroughly enjoyed.
+I look forward to implementing these tips and practices in my projects moving forward.